Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Braided vocabulary

-The invertibility of some of the $\sigma_{i,j}$, often encountered in practice, can be helpful in {extending} braided {structures}.
-It allows to interchange the corresponding components of a braided system without changing the module category:
+The invertibility of some of the $\sigma_{i,j}$ is helpful in extending braided structures.
+It also allows one to interchange the corresponding components of a braided system without changing the module category: